Skip to content

 4. Repeat

-This approach provides clear understanding of dependencies and makes troubleshooting straightforward.
+This approach provides clear understanding of dependencies and makes troubleshooting easier.

 This section covers adding Flink resources to an existing Confluent Cloud environment that already has Kafka and Schema Registry.